- > Are there Mac viruses?

 - Or, click on Advanced and choose from automatically: Check for updates, download new updates when available, Install macOS updates and Install app updates from the App Store.

-How to automatically install High Sierra software update
+How to automatically install High Sierra or older software updates

 - Open System Preferences.